Benjamin-Hogan/Launch-Calculator/README.md

 # AstroCalc

 AstroCalc is an extensible astrodynamics toolkit.
 A FastAPI backend exposes a calculation engine that infers as many orbital parameters as possible from any known values.
-A React frontend can consume the API to provide an interactive interface (frontend not included here).
-The engine now supports additional calculations including node angles, inclination and periapsis/apoapsis distances.
+A lightweight React frontend is bundled to interact with the API and display visualisations.
+The engine supports calculations such as inclination, node angles and periapsis/apoapsis distances.

 ## Features
 - Dependency-aware calculation engine